 Find some fancy new recipes that you want to try, crack open a bottle of wine and get cooking.
-Get dressed up, turn on some romantic music, light some candles, dim the lights…you get the hint ? ? ?.
+Get dressed up, turn on some romantic music, dance in the kitchen, light some candles, dim the lights…you get the hint 😉.

 Go Out For Dessert

 Going out for a full dinner can get really pricey.
 So instead, just go out for dessert…and maybe one drink.
 This way you can still get the whole date night experience without having to spend too much.